-From advertising to program descriptions to the front desk experience, hotel lies have become a normal part of their marketing.
+From advertising to program descriptions to the front desk experience, hotel lies have become a normal part of their best room rates marketing.

 1. Best room rates are not the best.

-We have all seen hotel claims on their websites that they are guaranteeing the lowest possible prices for room rates when travelers book direct.
-However, it will only take the questioning traveler a few clicks in most cases to see that the hotel direct-booking claims are not truthful.
-Lower prices can be found on last-minute apps, on regular travel agency sites, on the biggest online travel agency sites, and when searching rates for AAA, AARP, Costco, and other associations that sell discounted travel.
+We have all seen hotel claims on hotel websites guaranteeing the lowest possible room rates when travelers book direct.
+However, it will only take the questioning traveler a few clicks in most cases to see that the direct-booking claims are hotel lies.
+Lower prices can be found on last-minute apps, on regular travel agency sites and on the biggest online travel agency sites.
+Or, simply check out rates for AAA, AARP, Costco, and other associations that sell discounted travel.

-When travelers visit major hotel chains’ websites, they see a message that informs them that by booking direct or joining a loyalty program, they will get the best rate that hotel has to offer and that they won’t find a better rate anywhere else.
+When travelers visit major hotel chains’ websites, they believe they are getting the best room rate.
+A message normally informs them that by booking direct or joining a loyalty program, they will get the best room rates.
 But these claims are misleading.
 The same room at the same hotel on the same date can often be found for less by visiting online travel agents (OTAs) or metasearch platforms with just a few clicks.

 The IHG Rewards Club clearly says, “With Your Rate, you get our best rate available every time you book direct at IHG.com.”
 However, I got a less expensive rate using both Expedia and Booking.com.
 I have to assume that the “best rate” means the “best rate provided by IHG.”
 Rates provided by travel agents and others are certainly less expensive and found easily with a little digging around.